mottenhoff/covid19_CDSS/calculator/README.md

 ## Instructions
 - Download all files in this folder (`calculator.py`, `xgb_classifier.pkl` and `requirements.txt`)
-- Open a command prompt
-- Navigate to the folder with the files
+- Open a command prompt and navigate to the folder with the files
 - run `pip install -r requirements.txt`
 - run `python calculator.py`